NO CONTACT RULE: Moving on from the ex after a breakup

 Are you dealing with a breakup and trying to move on from an ex who is avoidant or narcissistic?

-If so, then having No Contact from your ex partner is crucial to your healing and ability to move on.
+If so, then applying No Contact with your ex-partner is crucial to your healing and ability to move on.

 Article Summary: